miguelmoravec/miguelmoravec.github.io/content/en/blog/gsc.md

 Have an issue that's important to you that I missed?
 [Email me](mailto:miguel.moravec@vanderbilt.edu) today with your ideas!

-## Thanks for reading and vote Moravec for GSC President!
+## Thanks for reading and I'm looking forward to serving as your GSC President!